 Because bad actors are constantly innovating and creating new ways to penetrate your system, firms need next-gen antivirus to elevate protection against viruses and malware.
 Plus, the latest editions are consistently updated to defend against changing threats.

-Constant network security monitoring helps firms prevent and quickly react to potential threats to lower the risk of a major breach.
-At DOT Security, our experts at the Security Operations Center (SOC) are always monitoring business networks looking for anything out of the ordinary that signals a potential attack.
+Network security monitoring services help firms prevent and quickly react to potential threats to lower the risk of a major breach because of constant vigilance.
+At Impact, our experts are always monitoring business networks looking for anything out of the ordinary that signals a potential attack.

 The best security strategy against phishing and other social engineering attacks is based on employee training on cybersecurity awareness and best practices.